Adewunmi-Olamiposi-Daniel/DATA_SCIENCE_Stage_1/Week2/Day_3/README.md

 Today’s lesson made me realize that functions are the backbone of clean programming.
 They save time, make debugging easier, and help organize logic.
 I used to write everything in one block, but now I see how dividing tasks into functions improves clarity, reusability, and control.
-Understanding scope also taught me why some variables don’t “exist” outside the function — everything has its proper boundary.
+Understanding scope also taught me why some variables don’t “exist” outside the function, everything has its proper boundary.

 ✅ Status: Completed
 📅 Next Lesson: Default Arguments, *args, and **kwargs (DSWK2D4 — Thursday, Nov 6)